RaspberryPiFoundation/python-curriculum/en-GB/popular-pets/index.md

   This happens if you have an empty line at the end of your file.

-  You can fix the error by only getting the label and value if the line isn't empty:
+  You can fix the error by only getting the label and value if the line isn't empty.

+  To do this, indent the code inside your `for` loop and add the code `if line:` above it:

   ![screenshot](images/pets-fix.png)